 To earn the Lighting Specialist (LS) designation, ALA members must purchase and review the Residential Lighting Training Manual and pass a final exam.
 Members may choose to do self-study at their own pace, or they may attend a four-day Residential Lighting Training Course offered at least once each year.

-The 45-unit, 845-page manual is the only training manual that encompasses every aspect of the residential lighting industry, including industry trends, technology and technical developments.
+The manual encompasses every aspect of the residential lighting industry, including industry trends, technology and technical developments.

 The LS final exam may be taken online by contacting the ALA.
 A score of at least 80 percent is needed on the Final Examination of the training manual to become an ALA Lighting Specialist.